Published December 30, 2024 | Updated April 14, 2026

 Also referred to as the Solo Building, it later served as the home to Baker Brothers Engraving, Corey & McKenzie Printing Company and Solo Saving Center.
-Two years after Corey & McKenzie moved from 12th and Farnam to 1405 Harney Street in 1975, the building was razed however two exterior arches that formed the entrances were preserved at the suggestion of local architect Gary Bowen.
+Two years after Corey & McKenzie moved from 12th and Farnam Street to 1405 Harney Street in 1975, the building was razed, however two exterior arches that formed the entrances were preserved at the suggestion of local architect Gary Bowen.

-The arches were then dismantled, and the more than 200 pieces were numbered, charted and then stored.
-In 1979 the pieces were moved Central Park Mall (current day Gene Leahy Mall) where they were re-constructed back-to-back to from the single two-sided arch that stands today.
+The arches were then dismantled, and the more than 200 pieces were numbered, charted and stored.
+In 1979 the pieces were moved to Central Park Mall (current day Gene Leahy Mall) where they were reconstructed back-to-back to form the single two-sided arch that stands today.
 The arches were once again preserved after the Gene Leahy Mall was renovated in 2022.
-Today the arches continue to serve as a visual link between the Old Market and the park.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!